gatsbimantico/cv/README.md

 <iframe width="400" height="450" src="https://gatsbimantico.github.io/cv/card.html"></iframe>
 ```

+You can see an example at [this jsbin](https://output.jsbin.com/kopevoduco/1).

 ## How to do your own?

 You can fork the repo and keep it in sync,